orobix/quadra/docs/tutorials/examples/sklearn_classification.md

 Each `classification_experiment_X` folder contains the metrics for the corresponding fold while the `classification_experiment` folder contains the metrics computed aggregating the results of all the folds.

 The `data` folder contains a joblib version of the datamodule containing parameters and splits for reproducibility.
-The `deployment_model` folder contains the backbone exported in torchscript format if `save_backbone` to true alongside the joblib version of trained classifier.
+The `deployment_model` folder contains the backbone exported in torchscript and pytorch format alongside the joblib version of trained classifier.
 The `test` folder contains the metrics for the final test on all the data after the model has been trained on both train and validation.

 ## Evaluation
 The same datamodule specified before can be used for inference by setting the `phase` parameter to `test`.